Attentions Under the Microscope: A Comparative Study of Resource Utilization for Variants of Self-Attention: Variants of Self-Attention

 \subsection{Self-Attention Variants}

 To improve the efficiency of self-attention computation, many alternative designs have been proposed.
-Recent research has explored modifications such as Grouped Query Attention \cite{ainslie2023gqa}, Sliding Window Attention \cite{beltagy2020longformer}, LSH Attention \cite{kitaev2020reformer}, and NVIDIA hardware-optimized Flash Attention \cite{tay2022efficient}.
+Research has explored different modifications such as Grouped Query Attention \cite{ainslie2023gqa}, Sliding Window Attention \cite{beltagy2020longformer}, LSH Attention \cite{kitaev2020reformer}, and Flash Attention \cite{tay2022efficient}, which is optimized for NVIDIA GPU.
 These designs aim to reduce resource consumption while maintaining model performance.

 \begin{itemize} \item \textbf{Baseline self-Attention \cite{vaswani2017attention}:} The classic self-attention module as implemented in GPT-2, using masked scaled dot-product attention with full sequence visibility restricted to past tokens.
 It serves as the baseline for comparison in this study.